 As I say, I don’t like mince pies.
 The mince is a weird and quite strong flavour.
-In a bit of pastry I just find it a bit odd.
+In a bit of pastry, I just find it a bit odd.
 I don’t hate them, I’ll have one if we’ve got a box, but one a year is enough.
 I don’t look forward to them.
 I’m just not fussed.

-I’m not a massive marzipan fan either, but then I love it in stollen, so maybe it just depends how it’s used.
+I’m not a massive marzipan fan either, but then I love it in stollen, so maybe it just depends on how it’s used.

 I do however love my Cinnamon Rolls.
 I like a cinnamon swirl, but the ones that I make are a Chelsea bun style.
-Nice thick sweet bread, with cinnamon and sugar , drizzled with icing.
+Nice thick sweet bread, with cinnamon and sugar, drizzled with icing.
 Sweet, sticky and bready.
 Perfect.

 So, as a Christmas alternative, I wanted to make the same bread rolls, but with mincemeat instead of cinnamon.
 Husband suggested adding marzipan.
 The sweetness really works with the mince.
-I was worried that they weight would affect the rise, but as long as the first prove is long enough, and you roll the marzipan nice and thin, it works really really well.
+I was worried that the weight would affect the rise, but as long as the first prove is long enough, and you roll the marzipan nice and thin, it works really really well.
 These Festive Mince and Marzipan Rolls are fantastic.

 The flavours and texture come together so well.
 It’s yum.

-I must confess however that I am the worlds worst roller of dough.
+I must confess however that I am the world’s worst roller of dough.
 My pizzas are a big blob, not a circle, and my Festive Mince and Marzipan Rolls dough will not turn into a rectangle, whatever I might do.
 Perhaps I’m just not patient enough.
 So, when I roll my rolls, it’s never ever even.
 Once cut, the ones from the ends are tiny, and the middle ones are huge.
 I tend to let husband eat the not quite right end bits straight out of the oven, and the rest I keep to show off!
 Which makes me sound like a bit of a feeder.

 If you want yours to be perfectly even, take the time to roll a perfect rectangle, around 30cm by 20cm and 0.5-1cm thick.
 Then, cut them into 2cm slices.
-If, like me you’re not that fussy, roll it out more roughly and work with what you’ve got.
+If, like me, you’re not that fussy, roll it out more roughly and work with what you’ve got.
 Make sure it’s no more than 1cm deep though.